-Tel : +44 (0)141 548 3751 (Ext.
-3751)
+Tel : +44 (0)141 548 444 8344

-My research is in the field of early 20th-century Canadian, British and American literature.
-The keywords of my current work are 'sophistication' and 'middlebrow', and I concentrate mainly on prose fiction and on magazines.
-In 2010 I published my fourth monograph, Sophistication: A Literary and Cultural History.
+Books: I have recently finished my fifth monograph, a co-authored study of Canadian magazines and middlebrow culture, and it is forthcoming with Liverpool University Press in 2015.
+In 2010 I published my fourth book, Sophistication: A Literary and Cultural History.
 See coverage of this in The New Yorker.com, The Globe & Mail, THE , Modernism/Modernity and on Radio 4.
 Sophistication was awarded the European Society for the Study of English biannual book award in the category of Literatures in the English Language.
 My earlier books are Women, Celebrity and Literary Culture Between the Wars (2007), Canadian Literature (2007, funded by AHRC Research Leave), and Literary Culture and Female Authorship in Canada (2003, winner of the International Council for Canadian Studies Pierre Savard award).

-Professional activities: I am currently a member of REF sub-panel 27 (Area Studies) in October 2012.
-I am an associate editor of the International Journal of Canadian Studies / Revue internationale des études canadiennes.
+Professional activities: I am currently a member of REF sub-panel 27 (Area Studies).
+I was an associate editor of the International Journal of Canadian Studies / Revue internationale des études canadiennes from 2010 to 2013.
 I was editor of The British Journal of Canadian Studies from 2005 until 2009, and am now on its editorial board, as well as those of Canadian Literature, Studies in Canadian Literature, The Journal of Commonwealth Literature and Imaginations.
-I have been a member of the AHRC peer review since its inception in 2004, and have sat on, and chaired, AHRC prioritisation panels.
+I was a member of the AHRC Peer Review College from its inception in 2004, until 2013, and have sat on, and chaired, AHRC prioritisation panels.
 I am now a Carnegie Research Assessor.
 I was on the Executive of the Council for College and University English from 2008 to 2014.
 During 2010-11, I co-organised an ESRC seminar series, Nostalgia in the 21st Century and I currently lead two research groups at Strathclyde, the Canadian Literature Reading Group and the research cluster on 'Literature, Culture and Place / Digital Humanities'.

 I am currently supervising PhD projects on Asian-Canadian writing (Zhen Liu) and American and Canadian magazines in the early 20th century (Rachael Alexander, University Project Studentship).
 I have previously supervised theses on work, class and gender in Canadian literature 18902-1920s (Sarah Galletly, AHRC funded); the single woman in interwar novels (Emma Sterry); Canadian historical fiction (Mei-Chuen Wang); witches in modern fiction and poetry (Sarah Bruton) and 1930s women's writing (Ashlie Sponenberg).